 Although old, dirty and battered, it is a well loved and respected piece of the Hughes Family History.

-More on George Henry Hughes and his World War I service.
+-George Henry Hughes World War I Service in Russia